wsalame/AWS-SAA-C02-Course/README.md

 Route checks will allow for periodic health checks on the servers.
 If one of the servers has a bug, this will be removed from the list.

-If the bug gets fixed, the health check will pass and the server will be added back into a healthy state.

-Health checks are separate from, but are used by records inside R53.
-You don't create health checks inside records themselves.

-These are performed by a fleet of global health checkers.
+	@@ -3289,73 +3309,102 @@ These are performed by a fleet of global health checkers.
 If you think they are bots and block them, this could cause alarms.

 Checks occur every 30 seconds by default.
 This can be increased to 10 seconds